 This guide presents an overview of the Polish legal system and business environment.
-We intended it to provide a general outline of the topics mentioned above and believe that all the information is correct on the day of writing and printing.
-Please bear in mind that Polish law is changeable, especially taxation regulations once in a fiscal year.
+We intended it to provide a general outline of the topics concerning legal issues and believe that all the information is correct on the day of writing and printing.
+Please bear in mind that Polish law is changeable, especially taxation regulations at least once in a fiscal year.